 - Don’t allow integrated chicks to shelter or sleep in nesting boxes.
 Discourage them from doing so because it leads to nesting boxes full of droppings and, in turn, results in eggs being laid in a heavily polluted box.

 - Pullets and cockerels may need to be separated if pecking begins to occur.
 As the chicks mature, their attitude towards the opposite sex may change.
+Generally this is not an issue until they are adults.

 Once the two flocks have met and adjusted, you’re all set!
 For tips on setting up your coop for the whole flock, see this guide.